 For more information, refer to development application forms.

 Visit the Department of Infrastructure, Local Government and Planning website.

 You can check PD Online to view details of lodged applications.

-This change has resulted from the Water Supply Service Legislation Amendment Act 2014 recently passed by the Queensland Parliament.
+This change has resulted from the Water Supply Service Legislation Amendment Act 2014.
 The intention of the new legislation is to streamline the approval process for water and sewerage connections.

 Contact Unitywater for: